-I recognize that in the pursuit of my educational goals and aspirations I have certain responsibilities toward my fellow distance learners, my institution, and myself.
+I recognize that in the pursuit of my educational goals and aspirations, I have specific responsibilities toward my fellow distance learners, my institution, and myself.
 To fulfill these responsibilities, I pledge adherence to this Code of Conduct.

-I will observe fully the standards, rules, policies, and guidelines established by my institution, the state education agency, and other appropriate organizations serving an oversight role for my institution.
+I will fully observe the standards, rules, policies, and guidelines established by my institution, the state education agency, and other appropriate organizations serving an oversight role for my institution.